 Submit purchase suggestions

-If you do not find what you are looking for in our catalogue, please feel free to submit a purchase suggestion (if you are KI affiliated).
-KIB is a user-driven library.
-In addition to course literature, we procure the material (books, journals, databases) requested by our customers to the extent possible.
-If it is not possible to purchase a book, we try to borrow it from another library for you as a student or employee at KI.
+If you do not find what you are looking for in our catalogue, feel free to submit a purchase suggestion.
+If it is not possible to purchase a book, we try to borrow it from another library.
+This only applies to KI students and researchers.